alexboia/WP-Trip-Summary/README.txt

 == Changelog ==

+= 0.2.4 =
+* French translation now available!
+* The trip summary editor is now launched from a side metabox, which also displays relevant information and features some quick actions;
+* The plug-in is now smoothly integrated with the block editor as well;
+* In the plug-in settings editor a user can now specify the weight used to plot the GPS track on the map;
+* Added automated tests;
+* Teste compatibility with WordPress 5.4;
+* Fixed a GPX file upload issue that occured with certain GPX files;
+* Updated dependencies: URI.js.

 = 0.2.3 =
-* In the plug-in settings editor a user can now specify the color used to plot the GPX track on the map
+* In the plug-in settings editor a user can now specify the color used to plot the GPS track on the map
 * The post and page listing now have two columns that describe whether or not an article has route information and, respectively, whether or not it has an uploaded GPX track
 * The plug-in now correctly works for WP pages as well (previously, it would not correctly render on the frontend)
 * Added automated tests